Deletes an object's database record. If the collection's IDatabaseObjects.Subset

 - Type: DatabaseObjects..::..IDatabaseObjects

 The collection that contains the object to delete.
-If the item does not exist within the collection then the object will not be deleted.
+If the item does not exist

 - objItem